Ifor Williams Trailers: Sponsorship of Wrexham Football Club

 In June 2016, Ifor Williams became the main kit sponsor of Wrexham Football Club.
 The kit launch was held at the Urdd National Eisteddfod in Flint.

 In 2020 actors Ryan Reynolds and Rob McElhenney created an advert for the company as part of their purchase application for Wrexham Football Club.

 On 30 June 2021, Wrexham's announced that Chinese social media company TikTok will be the club's new shirt sponsor for the 2021–22 campaign.
 Ifor Williams will now become the shorts sponsor.
+This deal was renewed in 2023 and is scheduled to continue for the foreseeable future.